-Under the leadership of chiropractic sports physician Dr. Michael Herb, Absolute Wellness Center offers many treatments for conservative pain management, including chiropractic medicine, sports medicine, physical rehabilitation, acupuncture, and massage.
+Under the leadership of chiropractic sports physician Dr. Michael Herb, Absolute Wellness Center offers many treatments for conservative pain management, including chiropractic medicine, sports medicine, naturopathic medicine, physical rehabilitation, acupuncture, and massage.

 “Conservative” treatment options are treatments that are non-invasive (like medication) or substantially less invasive than surgery (like injections or chiropractic adjustments).
 As a general rule, patients should not be directed to surgery or other non-conservative treatment options for their pain management unless conservative treatment fails or there are complications supporting surgical intervention.

 Chiropractic physicians usually use spinal manipulations and other chiropractic adjustments for pain management, often in conjunction with other conservative therapies such as physical therapy, acupuncture, massage, exercise, electrical modalities, health counseling, ergonomic advice, and so on.

 Our rehabilitation team use a variety of exercises and protocols to treat, manage, and prevent movement dysfunction, enhance physical and functional abilities, and restore, maintain, and promote optimal physical function and wellness.

 In 2011, the government published a report entitled “Epidemic: Responding to America’s Prescription Drug Abuse Crisis.”
 It showed that while the use of some illicit drugs has diminished, the abuse of prescription medications has sharply increased (e.g., Oxycontin or Vicodin).
 Prescription painkiller abuse is increasingly taking lives.